-2017 2016 2015
+2018 2017 2016

-Estimated \$ 1,155,567 \$ 1,267,301 \$ 1,049,925
+Estimated \$ 1,166,615 \$ 1,155,567 \$ 1,267,301

-Actual 964,848 1,079,561 932,156
+Actual 1,005,685 964,848 1,079,561

 At least every three years the City will perform an examination of their roads and rate the status.
-The City did not rate the roads in the 2016, 2015, or 2013 fiscal years.
+The City did not rate the roads in the 2018, 2016, 2015, or 2013 fiscal years.
 The status of the City's roads are rated according to the following criteria:

-Surface Rating Visible Distress General Condition Treatment Measures Surface Visible Distress General Condition Treatment Measures 10 Excellent None New Construction 5 Fair Moderate to severe raveling (loss of lines and coarse aggregate).
-Longitudinal cracks (open 1/2") show some slight raveling and secondary cracks.
+Surface Rating Visible Distress General Condition Treatment Measures Surface Rating Visible Distress General Condition Treatment Measures 10 Excellent None New Construction 5 Fair Longitudinal cracks (open 1/2") show some slight raveling and secondary cracks.
 First signs of longitudinal cracks near wheel path or edge.
-Transverse cracking and first signs of block cracking.
-Slight crack raveling (open 1/2").
-Extensive to severe flushing or polishing.
-Some patching or edge wedging in good condition.
 Surface aging, sound structural condition, needs seal coating or non-structural overlay.
 9 Excellent None Recent overlay, like new 4 Fair Severe surface raveling.
 Multiple longitudinal and transverse cracking with slight raveling.
 Block cracking (over 25-50% of surface).
 Patching in fair condition.
 Slight rutting or distortions (1" deep or less).
 Significant aging and first signs of need for strengthening.
 Would benefit from recycling or overlay.
 8 Very Good No longitudinal cracks except reflection of paving joints, occasional transverse cracks, widely spread (40' or greater).
 Recent seal coat or new road mix.
 Little or no maintenance required.
-3 Poor , , , , , , , , , , , , , , , , , , , , Need patching and major overlay or complete recycling.
+3 Poor Closely spaced longitudinal and transverse cracks often showing raveling and crack erosion.
+Block cracking over 50% of surface.
+Some alligator cracking (less than 25% of surface).
+Patches in fair to poor condition.
+Moderate rutting or distortion (1" or 2" deep).
+Occasional potholes.
 7 Good Very slight or no raveling, surface shows some traffic wear.
 Longitudinal cracks (open 1/4") spaced due to reflection or paving joints.
 Transverse cracks (open 1/4") spaced 10 feet or more apart and little or slight cracking.
 No patching or very few patches in excellent condition.
 First signs of aging maintain with routine crack filling 2 Very Poor Alligator cracking (over 25% of surface).
 Severe distortions (over 2" deep).
 Extensive patching in poor condition and potholes.
 Severe deterioration, need reconstruction with extensive base repair.
-6 Good Slight raveling (loss of line) and traffic wear.
-Longitudinal cracks (open $1/4^ - 1/2^$ ) due to reflection and paving joints.
-Transverse cracks (open $1/4^ - 1/2^$ ) some spaced less than 10 feet.
-Slight to moderate flushing or polishing.
-Occasional patching in good condition.
-Show signs of aging, sound structural condition could extend life with seal coat.
+6 Good Show signs of aging, sound structural condition could extend life with seal coat.
 1 Failed Severe distress with extensive loss of surface integrity.
 Failed, needs total reconstruction.